Simultaneous Kummer congruences and $\mathbb{E}_\infty$-orientations of KO and tmf: Introduction

-The group structure of $(\ZZ^\NNo,+)$ will be compatible with the torsor action of $[bspin,gl_1 \KO]$ on $E_\infty (\MSpin,\KO)$ and similarly for string orientations.
-We would also like to emphasize that our map is effectively computable in the following sense: Given some sequence in $\ZZ^\NNo$ it is possible to calculate finitely many terms of the characteristic sequence, i.e. the image under $b$, of the corresponding multiplicative orientation.
-Note that multiplicative orientations of $\KO$ are uniquely determined by their characteristic sequence.
-In particular, this result predicts uncountably many new spin orientations of $\KO$.
-The geometric importance of the $\hat{A}$-genus for spin geometry immediately raises the question of geometric interpretations of all those new orientations, e.g. interpretations via the Atiyah-Singer index theorem.
-But also in homotopy theory there might be use of a complete and explicit description of all multiplicative spin and string orientations of real $K$-theory.
-In the case of string orientations of $\tmf$ we get similar results.
-But contrary to the case of $\KO$ the characteristic sequence does not uniquely determine the multiplicative orientation.
-The fibers of the map
+The group structure of $\ZZ^\NNo$ will be compatible with the torsor action of $[bspin,gl_1(\KO)]$ on $\mathbb{E}_\infty (\MSpin,\KO)$, and similarly for $\mathbb{E}_\infty$-String orientations.
+These bijections are effectively computable in the following sense: Given a sequence in $\ZZ^\NNo$, it is possible to calculate finitely many terms of the characteristic sequence, i.e.~the image under $b$, of the corresponding orientation, see \Cref{ex:moments}.
+As a further illustration, we also determine in \Cref{thm:zeta_ideal} which $\mathbb{E}_\infty$-String orientations of KO lift through the evaluation at the cusp map tmf$\to$KO, and in \Cref{thm:stringspinko} we determine which $\mathbb{E}_\infty$-String orientations of KO factor through the canonical map $\MString\to\MSpin$.